Susan Dennard: Career

 The protagonist Safiya, a truthwitch, along her best friend Iseult, a threadwitch who can sense the ties between other people, become caught up in a conspiracy between the empires.
 They take on the aid of Prince Merik, an admiral with the power to control wind, in hopes of avoiding the danger coming between the empires, while trying to elude the search of Aeduan, a bloodwitch soldier trained as a monk.
 The story follows these four characters as they try to find their paths and stay alive.

 The second book, Windwitch, was published in January 2017.
 The cover for Windwitch was released online through Entertainment Weekly on May 3, 2016, along with an excerpt.
-It debuted at No. 2 in the New York Times bestseller List.
-She also contributed to Because You Love to Hate Me, an anthology of short stories written by 13 YA authors who were paired with 13 BookTubers.
+It debuted at No. 2 in the New York Times Bestseller List.
+She also contributed to Because You Love to Hate Me, an anthology of short stories written by thirteen YA authors who were paired with thirteen BookTubers.
 It was published in July 2017.

 A prequel novella, Sightwitch, was published on February 13, 2018.
 It takes place before Truthwitch and tells the story of Ryber and Kullen, two of Merik's sailors.
-The third book in the Truthwitch series, Bloodwitch, was released on February 12, 2019.
-The fourth book in the Witchlands series, Witchshadow, was released in 2021.
+The third book in the series, Bloodwitch, was released on February 12, 2019, followed by the fourth book, Witchshadow, in 2021.
+In 2025, the finale of the series, Witchlight, was released.

+Between Witchshadow and Witchlight's releases, Dennard published The Luminaries, a contemporary trilogy set in the haunted town of Hemlock Falls.
+Prior to the publishing, Dennard hosted a "choose your own adventure" story following Winnie, the protagonist of The Luminaries, on Twitter/X.

+In 2025, The Executioners Three was published, a spooky historical fiction which had begun its life as a free story on Wattpad.
+Dennard announced her next book would be a mystery called Two For Joy.

-Dennard also runs a blog and newsletter called "Misfits & Daydreamers" offering tips for helping aspiring authors write novels, find agents, and earn publishing deals.
+Dennard also runs a blog and newsletter called "Misfits & Daydreamers," offering tips for helping aspiring authors write novels, find agents, and earn publishing deals.
 The guide articles involve steps for planning a novel, the revising process, the steps to expect when querying for an agent, and working with that agent to sell the book.